-Launching a new product can be risky, over that making it successful in today’s competitive market scenario is obviously not a piece of cake.
+Launching a new product can be risky, and even more, making it successful in today’s competitive market is obviously a difficult task.
 Entrepreneurs are coming up with new ideas every day.
 While some of them get vast recognition; others just find it hard to survive in the market even for a few months.

-The main purpose of MVP is to build a minimal product quickly with essential features and within budget.
-MVP can help you get the right audience for your product and saves you a lot of time.
+The main purpose of MVP is to build a minimal product (so that the market launch is not delayed) with essential features and within budget.
+An MVP can help you get the right audience for your product and saves you a lot of time.
 Before launching a product there may be various assumptions come into your mind regarding its success.

 - Do customers need our product?